PaloAltoNetworks/panos.pan.dev/docs/expedition/expedition_apiInt.md

 ---

 :::note
 Expedition 1.x is the only supported version at time.
-Expedition 2.0 is scheduled to release in May, 2022.
 Learn more about the release at our [Live Community](https://live.paloaltonetworks.com/t5/expedition-articles/expedition-2-0-release-date-postponed/ta-p/423747) site.
 :::

 ## Introduction